top of page

 new 470

-Reduces drag by 1-3.5% compared to existing hulls, not only in light but also in medium and heavy winds, depending on speed
+Next-generation hull shape with up to 4% drag reduction, not only in light but also in medium and heavy winds

 Innovative rudder design for reduced drag, improved response and grip